 - Some nursing homes are simply disorganized.
 This usually stems from poor management and oversight.

 - Some nursing home staff neglect to do their job properly.
 They overlook details and don’t worry about correcting mistakes when pointed out to them.

 - Staff sometimes abuse residents by giving them medications they don’t need, such as psychoactive drugs to chemically restrain them.
 Other homes will intentionally deny residents medication as a threat or punishment.

 - Some nursing home staff will steal prescription drugs to sell on the black market.
 Others become addicted to the drugs they steal.

 A Nursing Home’s Responsibility to You & Your Family

 Nursing homes must monitor their patients and seek help if a patient’s health declines.
 This might mean reviewing medication with a doctor or shadowing nurses to ensure they dispense medication properly.
 Unfortunately, disorganized and neglectful nursing homes simply overlook the needs of their residents.

 If you suspect something is wrong, speak with the nursing home.
 They must be notified that your loved one’s condition is declining.
 They should also investigate and discipline staff who are not doing their jobs or who are stealing from patients.

 Call Us to Schedule a Consultation

-The Knoxville nursing home negligence attorney at Brezina Law can provide an overview of your legal options, which might include suing a home.
+The Knoxville nursing home negligence attorney at Atkins Brezina, PLLC can provide an overview of your legal options, which might include suing a home.
 Where abuse or neglect are present, we can also help alert the authorities.